wshager/raddle.js/README.md

 A minimalist functional language

-See https://github.com/wshager/raddled for definition files.

-## What is it?
+## What?

-Raddle is a functional language for manipulating structured documents.
+Raddle is a functional language for manipulating structured documents (XML, HTML, JSON or...
+Raddle itself).

 This library provides only a parser and compiler.
-It utilizes [L3N](https://github.com/wshager/l3n), a tiny format for encoding the language as a flat stream, and [Frink](https://github.com/wshager/frink), the core functionality using a *reactive* approach.
+It utilizes [L3N](https://npmjs.com/l3n), a tiny format for encoding the language as a flat stream, and [Frink](https://npmjs.com/frink), the core functionality using a *reactive* approach.

 Raddle is inspired by RQL and XQuery.

 ## Getting started

-Run `npm install` to fetch all the dependencies.
-We need all of them to compile a string of code:
+Run `npm install` to fetch all dependencies.
+We need them to compile a string of code, for example:

 ```javascript
 import { parseString, run } from 'raddle';